-This allowance replaces loss of salary due to an inability to work because of an accident, illness or maternity.
+This allowance compensates for loss of salary due to incapacity for work caused by an accident, illness or maternity.
 Many employees already have sufficient coverage through their employer.
-Employees who do not have such collective insurance (e.g. self-employed persons or homemakers) may voluntarily take out insurance for daily sickness allowance for a premium:
+Individuals who are not members of such a collective insurance (e.g. self-employed persons or homemakers) may take out optional daily allowance insurance for a premium.

-Daily sickness allowance as regulated by health insurance laws (KVG)
+Daily sickness allowance as regulated by the Health Insurance Act (KVG)

-Other characteristics of daily sickness allowance insurance (according to KGV): Premiums are identical for men and women.
-Salary loss due to maternity is covered as long as insurance is implemented at least 270 days before birth.
+Other characteristics of daily sickness allowance insurance (according to the KGV): Premiums are identical for men and women.
+Salary loss due to maternity is covered as long as insurance is taken out at least 270 days before birth.

-regulate this kind of insurance.
-Providers have the right to deny applications (freedom of contract) and premiums may vary depending on age, sex, state of health and other criteria.
+The Federal Act on Insurance Policies (VVG) forms the legal basis for this kind of daily allowance insurance.
+In the case of daily allowance insurance according to the VVG, providers have the right to reject applications for affiliation (freedom of contract) and define different premiums depending on age, gender, state of health and other criteria.

-Insurance for salary loss due to maternity is often only available against an additional premium.
-Such products are usually not suitable for female homemakers since some providers ask for proof of loss of income.
+Insurance for salary loss due to maternity is often only available for an additional premium.
+The available insurance products are usually not suitable for homemakers since some providers require a proof of loss of income.